CarterFendley/moos-ivp-pLearn/scripts/export/README.md

 After you have an `exported_model` you will want to run it.
 Below shows the basic usage for runing exported models

-**NOTE**: As of now, the exported models are configured to connect to a shoreside on the docker's host machine's network.
+**NOTE**: As of now, the exported models are configured to connect to a shoreside on the docker's host machine's network and only work in Linux versions of docker.

 ```
 ./exported_model/run.sh [VEHICLE_FLAG] [TEAM_FLAG] [TIMEWARP] [--build-docker]